-What do I need to install a Hooptie on my Bike?
+What do I need to install a Hooptie LT2 on my pre-2021 Bike?

 Here’s how to figure out what you need to install one on your bike.